 Concussions are no joking matter.
-The nature of this injury, and its prevalence, is enough to worry any parent.
+The nature of this injury, and its prevalence, are enough to worry any parent.
 Welia takes concussions seriously and has a team dedicated to concussion awareness, prevention and treatment.

 A concussion is a type of traumatic brain injury—or TBI—caused by a bump, blow, or jolt to the head or by a hit to the body that causes the head and brain to move rapidly back and forth.
 This sudden movement can cause the brain to bounce around or twist in the skull, creating chemical changes in the brain and sometimes stretching and damaging brain cells.